smietanskaj-nowak/Python/ml-projects/llm/transformers/README.md

 # Transformer-Based Text Classification (SQuAD)

-This project demonstrates **fine-tuning and evaluation of pretrained transformer models** for a **text classification task** using the Hugging Face ecosystem.
+This project demonstrates **fine-tuning and comparative evaluation of pretrained transformer models** for a **text classification task** using the Hugging Face ecosystem.

-The goal is to analyze how different transformer architectures perform in terms of **classification accuracy and training cost**, rather than to achieve state-of-the-art results.
+The focus is on understanding **performance–cost trade-offs** between different transformer architectures, rather than achieving state-of-the-art results on a single model.

 ---